 (b) For any other infringement of this law, the player concerned shall be cautioned, and if the game is stopped by the Referee, to administer the caution, it shall be re-started by an indirect free-kick, to be taken by a player of the opposing team, from the place where the ball was, when play was stopped.
+Decisions of the International Board

 (1) The minimum number of players in a team is left to the discretion of National Associations.